The importance of digital badges

 So how do digital badges help my job search?

 In essence, digital badges are proof you can demonstrate a specific marketable skill.
 An Alamo Colleges Badge Coach or Badge Specialist evaluates digital badge assignments.
 If they determine you have demonstrated competency in the skill, you will earn your badge.
 Digital badges are issued through email or directly to your Badgr account and can be added to your LinkedIn profile, digital portfolio, website, and social media accounts.

 On a deeper level, digital badges allow you to discuss your experience with certain marketable skills during the hiring process.
 For example, when an employer asks whether you are a “good team player,” you can discuss your Collaboration digital badge and its activities and outcomes.

 What are students at the Alamo Colleges saying about digital badges?

 A recent survey shows the student experience has been positive and marked with opportunities for you to learn skills like resiliency, collaboration, and creative problem-solving.

-One student surveyed shares, “Resilience was the first badge we worked toward, and I believe it is a foundation for many other skills.”
-Other students echo the importance of resiliency and “being able to remain calm in the face of adversity [as it] helps you use the other techniques from later on in the course.”
+One student surveyed shared, “Resilience was the first badge we worked toward, and I believe it is a foundation for many other skills.”
+Other students echo the importance of resiliency and “remaining calm in the face of adversity helps you use the other techniques from later on in the course.”
 Resiliency helps people bounce back and is transferable to nearly any working environment.

 Students also emphasize the importance of active listening and being open-minded to collaborate toward a common goal.
-In terms of creative problem-solving, one student noted, “I also liked learning how to come up with the best solutions using divergent and convergent thinking for creative solutions.”
+Regarding creative problem-solving, one student noted, “I also liked learning how to come up with the best solutions using divergent and convergent thinking for creative solutions.”